keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 of the `KeptnAppContext` was used to create references to deployment traces of a previous stage when promoting a new version of a service from one stage to the next.
+This way, if any kind of problems appear in one of the later stages (in this example in the `prod` stage) for a newly deployed version, the links to the deployment traces of the previous stages enable us to trace back the deployment of that new version across the previous stages, until we reach the commit that caused the erroneous behavior of that service.

 We hope the example in this blog post gives you some inspiration on how you could implement Keptn into your continuous delivery